 One of the biggest consequences of water damage for your health is the growth of molds and fungi within the home.
-These organisms produce spores that pollute the air and can prove hazardous to your long-term health.
+These organisms produce spores that pollute the air and can prove hazardous to your long-term health but read about this post about phentermine to get you educated.
 Most homes have mold spores of some sort within the nooks and crannies of their home.
 It is almost an inevitability, even with new construction.
 When left in dry areas, spores can lay dormant for decades, never causing a problem or harming anybody.

 When spores come into contact with water, however, that is when their growth is triggered.
 In the presence of water, mold spores can proliferate, filling the affected area with unsightly and unhealthy mold growth and producing additional spores that begin to pollute the air.